mattermost/docs/source/about/product.rst

 Channel-based communication workflows require real-time information sharing, flexibility, and ad hoc activities where the life cycle of communication workflows is typically measured in seconds to hours.

-`Mattermost </guides/collaborate.html>`__ enables you to organize your team’s real-time 1:1 and group communications with an unlimited and fully searchable message history.
+:doc:`Mattermost </guides/collaborate>` enables you to organize your team’s real-time 1:1 and group communications with an unlimited and fully searchable message history.
 Share materials such as files, images, links; share sentiments with emojis and GIFs; and express ideas with rich markdown formatting, code syntax highlighting, and multi-language support.
 Facilitate face-to-face connections with integrated voice/video conferencing.
 Mattermost channels are ideal for bug triage, daily standups, posting announcements, and team conversations.

 .. image:: ../images/Channels_Hero.png
    :alt: An example of the Mattermost screen that includes teams, the channel sidebar, an active conversation in the center pane, reply threads in the right-hand pane.